GPU-Accelerated Event Reconstruction for the COMET Phase-I Experiment: Parallelization scheme

 The recorded track parameters of all seeds are transferred to the GPU with the magnetic field information and the drift distance information of hits.
-Afterwards, the second kernel function for DCA finding is executed, where each block is in charge of each seed.
-Each thread in a block finds $d_i$ of each wire by starting off an extrapolation from the track parameter closest to the wire.
-Therefore, the number of threads assigned in a block is same with the number of wires.
-The extrapolation is non-adaptive and sets its step size to the distance between the current track position and a virtual plane which is normal to the track momentum vector and contains the wire axis.
-The virtual plane is updated after every extrapolation.
-The extrapolation repeats until the new track point gets enough close to the updated virtual plane where the PCA is defined.
-Once the DCA finding is done by all threads, $E$ is calculated for every block and transferred to the host device.
-The jobs done per thread are illustrated in Fig. \ref{fig:illust} where the left and right part represent the first kernel and second kernel, respectively.
+Each block calculates the RSS of each seed, and each thread in a block finds $d_i$ of each wire by starting off an extrapolation from the track parameter closest to the wire.
+Therefore, the number of threads assigned in a block is the same as the number of wires.
+The extrapolation step size is not adaptive but determined to be the distance between the track position and a virtual plane: The virtual plane, which is updated for every step, is normal to the track momentum and contains the wire axis.
+The extrapolation repeats until the new track point gets close enough to the virtual plane.
+Once the DCAs are found by all threads, the RSS is calculated for every block and transferred to the host memory.
+Figures \ref{fig:second_kernel} and \ref{fig:illust} (right part) outline the schematics of the kernel function and Algorithm \ref{alg:dca_finding} represents its implementation as a pseudocode.\\

+Figure \ref{fig:gpu_timeline} shows a typical timeline of the GPU processes executed during the seed scanning.
+The kernel execution time of the first iteration is longer than that of the next iterations because the number of seeds prepared initially is larger than the number of seeds collected from the reference points.
+The data transfer in the figure includes both host-to-device and device-to-host transfers, where they could overlap with the kernels to reduce the entire processing time.
+However, such an asynchronous process was not utilized because the data transfer time was too short compared to the kernel execution time.